 Do you offer a scheduling option so employees or designers can set appointments?

-POS systems in the future will be simply reading RFID tags embedded in each item so associates will be unable to change item prices on their own.
+POS systems in the future will be simply reading RFID tags embedded in each item, so associates cannot change item prices on their own.
 You will also have a reader which scans the store in a few minutes and inventories the complete store.

-Until then, you’ll want to have to do as little as possible to maintain your inventory.
+Until then, you’ll want to do as little as possible to maintain your inventory.
 Questions to ask here are: